What Is Exotic Beauty? Part II: The Case of the Asian Fetish

 Many of us have heard of the Asian fetish.
 But I just learned about this concept a few months ago.
 One of my best friends is a researcher on Asian American mental health.
 When she finished explaining the idea, complete with relevant examples, my response was captured in a singular exclamation, "Whaaat?!"

 For those of you also in the dark ages: In a nutshell, the Asian fetish is commonly ascribed to White males who serial date Asian women.
 Why Asian women?
 This is where things get complicated.
 Few researchers have ever tread that bumpy terrain.
 We like to think of ourselves as enlightened and racially conscious.
-We have inter-racial relationships, marriages, and the number of biracial and multi-ethnic children are growing at exponential rates.
+We have interracial relationships, marriages, and the number of biracial and multi-ethnic children are growing at exponential rates.
 We have even elected a Black president.
-Then what is the problem?
+So what is the problem?

-In my previous post, I explored the idea of racial microaggressions, and how the notion of an exotic beauty is an example of this.
+In my previous post, I explored the idea of racial microaggressions, and how the notion of exotic beauty is an example of this.
 Yet when the research moves into examining racial microaggressions toward specific ethnic minority populations, the landscape becomes complex.
-The notion of exoticization enters the picture, and in some cases specific groups such as Asian women may become targets.
+The notion of exoticization enters the picture, and in some cases, specific groups such as Asian women may become targets.

 Harvard researcher Mahzarin Banaji's research on implicit associations indicates that explicit and implicit racial attitudes are often not congruent (Devos & Banaji, 2005).
 In other words, just because you say you are not racist, this does not mean that when tested on implicit racism, you won't come up with biases and prejudicial attitudes.
 Which brings us back to the issue of the Asian fetish.
 If a man has an Asian fetish, does this make him appreciative of diversity, or quite possibly racist?